New Caledonia Travel Guide

 The tourist office also shares this building and can provide maps and useful information if you are heading further north.

-Nine kilometres east of Bourail on RT1 is the very well tended New Zealand War Cemetery.
+Nine kilometres south of Bourail on RT1 is the very well tended New Zealand War Cemetery.
 The cemetery serves as the final resting place for 200 NZ soldiers who were killed in New Caledonia during WWII.

 Located a short hike along the coast from Baie des Tortuges, Bonhomme is a striking monolith rock formation sculpted by waves.
 ‘Bonhomme’ means gentleman in French and gets its name from its shape which is said to resemble the profile of a man wearing a hat (when viewed from the sea).